raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

-Change the `100` in the <code style="background-color: #1E90FF">pause</code> block to a larger number so the pause is longer, and the icon is displayed for longer.
+Change the `100` in the `pause`{:class='microbitbasic'} block to a larger number so the pause is longer, and the icon is displayed for longer.
 We have set it to 2 seconds (`2000`) in this example.

 <div style="position:relative;height:calc(200px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:55%;height:100%;" src="https://makecode.microbit.org/---codeembed#pub:_2AcgfYKeAeFu
 " allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>